 USHUD has awarded additional CoC Program funds for an additional year of services to the homeless.
-This amendment is to extend the contract with Salvation Army, a Subrecipient of this program, for an additional year.
+This amendment is to extend the contract with CODAC, a subrecipient of this program, for an additional year.

-A standardized assessment tool is used to match participants to the Pima County Sullivan Jackson Employment Center (SJEC).
-Program participants then enter Rapid Rehousing through the Salvation Army.
-Once housing is stabilized, the Salvation Army works with participants to ensure children are in school, access to food sources are available, and household items are obtained.
+A standardized referral process is used to match participants to the Pima County Sullivan Jackson Employment Center (SJEC).
+Program participants then enter Rapid Rehousing through CODAC.
+Once housing is stabilized, CODAC case managers work with participants to place them into housing.
 SJEC then begins to work with participants to obtain full-time employment.
 After clients find work, they begin to contribute toward the rent with the goal of becoming self-sufficient within six months.

-Attachment: Contract Number CT-CS-16-264
+Attachment: Contract Number CT-CS-16-303